6 Powerful Ways to Maximize Retirement Savings

 While it’s always tempting to take extra salary bonuses and splurge on new big-ticket items for you and your family, it’s usually a much better idea to ensure that you’re prepared for the future.

-Last, but not least, remember that every year you can delay receiving your social security payment before you reach age 70, is another increase to the amount you receive in the future.
+Remember that every year you can delay receiving your social security payment is another increase to the amount you receive in the future.

 Age 62 will be the first time you can start receiving your social security retirement benefits, and for each year you wait, your monthly benefit will increase.

 All that additional income quickly adds up, meaning that you have more money to fall back on when you’re retired.